xasayi/CSC190-Python-Projects/README.md

 # Python-Projects
-This repository contains project that uses python as a language
+This repository contains python projects from ESC180.